 Building a cohort analysis in Google Analytics is very straightforward.
 On the left pane, navigate to Audience - Cohort Analysis.
 Your cohort analysis will look similar to this:

-First, there are selections you can make to configure your report.
-Next, you have the guts of the analysis: a line chart that plots the aggregate performance of your cohorts over time and a cohort chart.
+At the top, there are selections you can make to configure your report.
+Next, you have the guts of the analysis: a line chart that plots the aggregate performance of your cohorts over time, followed by a cohort chart.
 Cohort charts can be tricky to read if you’re new to them - check out this tutorial for help.

 Let’s dive into the cohort analysis.